Quality Migrant Admission Scheme

 Although it is part of the People’s Republic of China, the region maintains an independent economic, administrative and judicial system, and even its own currency, system of customs and external borders.
-Its official legal tender currency is the Hong Kong Dollar (HKD), the ninth most traded currency worldwide.
+Its official legal tender currency is the Hong Kong Dollar (HKD), which is the ninth most traded currency worldwide.

 Hong Kong is a vibrant, densely populated urban center and is a major port and global financial hub with a skyscraper-studded skyline.
-Its economy is mainly based on services, being financial services one of the main sectors.
-Despite of its small size, Hong Kong ranks eleventh worldwide in volume of banking operations and the Hong Kong Stock Exchange is the second largest capital market in Asia, after the Tokyo Stock Exchange.
+Its economy is mainly based on services, financial services being one of the main sectors.
+Despite its small size, Hong Kong ranks eleventh worldwide in volume of banking operations and the Hong Kong Stock Exchange is the second largest capital market in Asia, after the Tokyo Stock Exchange.

 Visa Free Travel

 Individuals who ordinarily reside in Hong Kong or stay in the country for more than 180 days per year or more than 300 days in two consecutive years may be considered Hong Kong tax residents.
-Although, tax residency rules may vary according to a tax treaty.
+However, tax residency rules may vary according to a tax treaty.

-In Hong Kong income tax is levied on a territorial basis.
-This means that both residents and non-residents are subject to income tax on their income accrued in Hong Kong, being foreign-source income exempt from taxation.
+In Hong Kong, income tax is levied on a territorial basis.
+This means that both residents and non-residents are subject to income tax on their income accrued in Hong Kong, foreign-source income being exempt from taxation.

-Personal income tax on salaries is levied at a progressive rate from 2% to 17% on income exceeding HKD 120,000.
+Personal income tax on salaries is levied at a progressive rate from 2% to 17% on income exceeding HKD120,000.
 Income from business is taxed under profits tax (16.5%).
 Dividend and interest income are exempt from taxation.
 Capital gains are usually tax-exempt, although those derived from certain trading assets may be subject to profits tax.

 Rental income is taxed under property tax, at a 15% on the net assessable value of land or buildings.
 Property tax does not apply on residential properties occupied by the owner for self-use.
 Note that while it is possible to buy condominium units, land is owned by the government and its tenure is on a renewable leasehold basis.